RocaVincent/iguane_harmonization/README.md

   - `csv_dest`
   - `IMAGE_SHAPE` -> must correspond with the shapes in `mri_paths` (with channel dimension)

 For training, you can change the image shape in *./prediction/training/input_pipeline/constants.py*.
+You must in the *./prediction/training* to run the script.

+For inference, you must be in the *./prediction* directory.

 ## Metadata